Keeping vulnerable adults safe

-Are you, or is someone you know, a vulnerable adult who is at risk and needs help?
+Are you, or someone you know, a vulnerable adult who's at risk and needs help?

 Any adult can be at risk of abuse but the following are likely to be particularly vulnerable:

 - a person with mental ill health, physical or learning disability, illness or age related frailty